NeuRRoLab/Online-Motor-Learning-Processing/README.md

 1. 5P6U: supervised experiment started with the left hand.
 2. C6XN: unsupervised experiment started with the left hand.
-3. DHXY: unsupervised experiment started with the right hand.

 ## Files